vantahawk/Graph_Learning_Group6/README.md

 Closed Walk |           | C: 5, break_ties: True, cache_size: 200, coef0: 1.0, decision_function_shape: 'ovr', degree: 5, gamma: 'scale', kernel: 'poly', max_iter: -1, tol: 0.0001 <br>-> 25.0±5.16 |
 Graphlet    |           |           |
 WL          |           |           |

+### Comparison:

+Unfortunately none of our kernels reach mean accuracies as high as the ones given in the exercise sheet or the paper.
+They all at least come close though for dataset DD (>71%).

 ---

 ## Ex.1: